 The Informals provide a range of support for the trainee.
 You can read more about this here.

 CIPA publishes a number of books to help students with training and examinations.
 These include general training manuals as well as specific guides for most of the Final examinations.
 Full details can be found on the CIPA website.

 The EPO offers a range of online materials to help you prepare for the examinations.
 Further details can be found on the EQE website.

 There are a number of private training providers that provide examination revision courses for both the UK and European examinations.
 The largest being JDD Consultants.

 Continuing professional development

 As the career of a patent attorney progresses, there are additional ways to develop further, such as the development of specific areas of expertise appropriate to the practice, the maintenance of a current knowledge base in the face of changing law and the adoption of other skills.

 IPReg and CIPA have a vital part to play in this continuing education process.
 The Institute arranges a large number of seminars and webinars across the year and throughout the country.
 These seminars address many topics, from recent law and practice changes in the UK to a detailed examination of specialist subjects and an overview of law and practice in other territories.

 Such seminars also cover subjects relevant to the business side of the practice of many UK patent attorneys, aiming to provide knowledge and guidance in dealing with some of the issues that are likely to arise in the running of a practice.

-CIPA also provides information to its members by way of updates, both on its website and in the CIPA Journal, published monthly.
+CIPA also provides information to its members by way of monthly newsletter as well as other updates, both on its website and in the CIPA Journal.
 This information enables members to keep up to date with developments in the UK and across the world.